 Because ethical professional behaviors and attitudes are essential components of the University of Utah, Department of Occupational and Recreational Therapies foundational scaffolding, all MOT students are expected to meet or exceed standards in all areas of professional behavior in the classroom and during fieldwork.
-The development of these behaviors and attitudes will be important to each student as he or she prepares and then becomes an entry-level professional.
+The development of these behaviors and attitudes will be important to each student as they prepare and then become an entry-level professional.